seawavesea23/reset-support/README.md

   Try restarting your device.
 It usually works — like a mental reset for your phone.

 - **The timer froze.**
-  Force-quit and reopen the app.
+  Force quit and reopen the app.
 If that doesn't fix it, let us know.

 - **Where’s the refeed cinematic?**
   It unlocks after 72 hours.
 Earn it.